 “Edmund!”
 His mother called out from one of the other rooms.

 At the sound of her happy voice, he felt a pang of guilt.
-How could he, after all they had done for him, suddenly forget he had his foster parents?
+How could he, after all they had done for him, forget he still had his foster parents?

 He paused and turned to look at his mother, standing there in the doorway with her hands on her hips.
 “You look ghastly!”
 She came over to him and fussed over his shirt for a moment.
 He looked down at the top of her greying head and realized how old she had become.
 His heart clenched for a moment in panic as he contemplated what life might be like without her.
 “We have a guest, too!”